hellgrenj/Rumpel/readme.md

 3. **Mock a provider/API**
 ``rumpel --mock-provider --contract-path=./contracts/msA-msB.rumpel.contract.json``
 ![./img/mocking.jpg](./img/mocking.jpg)
 This can be used in local dev environments to mock dependencies, see ./tests/integration for an example of how to do this with docker-compose or the repository [artlab](https://github.com/hellgrenj/artlab) for an example of how to do this with Skaffold.
+You can also mock services in different k8s-clusters with this (experimental) helm chart: https://github.com/hellgrenj/charts/tree/main/rumpel-mock#install-and-test
 Rumpel listens on port 8181 or the number set in the environment variable **RUMPEL_PORT**.
 In this mode Rumpel validates the requests sent by the consumer.
 **screenshot**